black and white bed linen

 (Jacob confides in David about dropping out of school.)

 Jacob: "I tried, Dad.
 But I'm not you.
 I don't have your... hustle.
-Maybe I don't want it."
+Maybe I don't want to be an accointant.
+I like computers."

 Scene for Lisa: